 Construction is now under way to expand and improve broadband to 671 locations in Beaver Island, Mich.
 TDS Telecom (TDS®) began work in January with the work expected to be completed in early 2018.

-The Federal Communications Commission (FCC) allocated $3.3 million to reach residents in some of the hardest to serve areas in Michigan.
+The Federal Communications Commission (FCC) allocated $3.3 million each year to reach residents in some of the hardest to serve areas in Michigan.
 The funding will also be used to maintain a voice and broadband network as well as building out to these locations.
 The FCC’s Alternative Connect America Cost Model (A-CAM) will provide funding to 671 locations on Beaver Island.

 Michigan residents can visit the TDS website to find out how this federal program may impact their location.